ricksterhd123/jupyter-notepad-kit/README.md

-# Notebooks
+# jupyter-notepad-kit
-A devcontainer/codespaces jupyterlab notebook using ipynb with matplotlib compiled to html5.
+A devcontainer/codespaces jupyterlab notebook template using ipynb with matplotlib compiled to html5.

 ## Development